linux-integrity/ima-doc/ima-concepts.rst

    readable printing of the extended attribute.

 The pseudo-file ``/sys/kernel/security/integrity/evm/evm`` holds the EVM status.
 The default is zero / off.
+If evm is off, a ``security.evm`` signature will not be verified, even if present.

 The file is a bitmap with the
 meaning:

 ===	  ================================================================================